walkandride/H1B-ViSA-Project/README.md

 ## Problem
 A small group wants to investigate the impact of this action.
-They would like to answer questions such as how many people apply for H1-B visas and what type of positions are being filled.
-With the effects of COVID-19 and the reduction of immigrants, can US citizens fill the talent void?
+They are interested in how many people apply for H1-B visas and what type of positions are being filled.
+With the effects of COVID-19 and the [reduction of immigrants](https://www.washingtonpost.com/opinions/trump-uses-the-coronavirus-to-impede-immigration-his-aim-at-foreign-students-is-a-new-low/2020/07/07/ec3ca966-c06a-11ea-b178-bb7b05b94af1_story.html), can US citizens fill the talent void?
 Are certain countries targeted for H1-B visas?
+Are certain ethnic groups more prevalent?
+These are a few of the questions to investigate.

-The goal is to manage disparate data across various systems and provide a [Single Source of Truth](https://www.forbes.com/sites/brentdykes/2018/01/10/single-version-of-truth-why-your-company-must-speak-the-same-data-language/#1a6047b81ab3) for this H1-B visa information.
+The goal is to manage disparate data from various sources and provide a [Single Source of Truth](https://www.forbes.com/sites/brentdykes/2018/01/10/single-version-of-truth-why-your-company-must-speak-the-same-data-language/#1a6047b81ab3) for future H1-B data marts.

 The underlying database structure will allow users to perform ad-hoc queries to explore the data.

 ## 1 - Scope the Project and Gather Data

 ### Datasets

+Barring errors, these sample datasets appear to be updated yearly.
+Yearly updates of this data is a reasonable assumption.

 * [H-1B visa Petitions for the period 2011 to 2016](https://www.kaggle.com/nsharan/h-1b-visa)
 * 3,002,458 records